 Your pay will be deposited directly into your nominated account (as specified on your employee information sheet) by electronic funds transfer.
 Pay slips will be emailed to the email address nominated on your employee information sheet.
-End of year payment summaries (previously known as group certificates) will be emailed to your nominated email address after 31 June.
-Please advise the APSI office if you would prefer to receive your payment summary by mail.
-If there are any discrepancies with your pay, pay slip or payment summary please contact the APSI office as soon as possible.
+If there are any discrepancies with your pay or pay slip please contact the APSI office as soon as possible.